telerik/winforms-docs/chart/understanding-radchart-elements/axes.md

 * __TextAppearance__ handles the axis item label text, most notably TextAppearance.TextProperties controls font properties and color.

->note Axis properties can be set from the Properties Window of Visual Studio, in the XML configuration file, or through the API.
+>tip Axis properties can be set from the Properties Window of Visual Studio, in the XML configuration file, or through the API.
 Properties for the X and Y axis are identical except where noted.
 >